Annie Korzen: Writing career

 Korzen's commentaries have been heard on NPR's Morning Edition, and her essays have been printed in publications such as the New York Times, Los Angeles Times, San Francisco Chronicle, and the Jewish Journal of Los Angeles.
 Her spoken-word performances have appeared on showcases such as Comedy Central's "Sit 'n Spin", "Tasty Words", "Sparks" and The Moth.

 Her book Bargain Junkie: Living the Good Life on the Cheap, is a humorous how-to about enjoying an upscale lifestyle on a budget.
 It was published by Andrews McMeel Universal.

+She also released The Book of Annie: Humor, Heart, and Chutzpa from an Accidental Influencer in 2023.
+In this collection of humorous personal essays and random observations, Annie offers her unabashed takes on a variety of provocative topics.
+It was published by Permuted Press.